optimagic-dev/optimagic/docs/source/explanations/optimization/tests_for_supported_optimizers.rst

 =======================================================================
-How all supported optimization algorithms are tested
+How supported optimization algorithms are tested
 =======================================================================

-estimagic provides a unified interface for running optimizations with algorithms from different optimization libraries and additionally allows setting different types of constraints to the optimization problem.
+estimagic provides a unified interface that supports a large number of optimization algorithms from different libraries.
+Additionally, it allows setting constraints to the optimization problem.
-To test the external interface of all supported algorithms, we consider four criterion or benchmark functions and test each algorithm with all types of constraints.
+To test the external interface of all supported algorithms, we consider some criterion or benchmark functions and test each algorithm with every type of constraint.

 Benchmark functions for testing
 ==============================================